What to do When You Can’t Travel – 7 Engaging Things To Try Now!

 There are many reasons why people can’t travel.
 The most common culprits stopping us from travel are not enough time off work and not enough money.
 In 2020, travel has been shut down by the “Pandemic” or plague as my niece likes to call it.
-Many of us are wondering what do do when we can’t travel
+Many of us are wondering what to do when you can’t travel

 In April, we had a month-long trip planned.
 A Transatlantic sailing from Fort Lauderdale to Copenhagen followed up by touring Portugal for two weeks.
 Canceled.
 My dream trip to the Galapagos and Machu Pichu.
 Canceled… well, postponed to 2022.
 We are keeping our fingers crossed that by then, there will be a vaccine, and the world will be in a more settled place.